-Demand far exceeds supply so the state is working to obtain PPE from all available sources, including private industry manufacturers and retailers.
+The state is working to obtain PPE from all available sources, including private sector manufacturers and distributors.

 If you have something to sell and want to engage in a business relationship with the state, provide us details on what you'd like to sell to the state.

 The state is focusing on bulk donations to fill the highest needs first.
 If you have bulk items you'd like to donate provide details on what you are offering, for small quantities of items, or other items, submit your contribution offer of goods and services to Washington Emergency Management Division.

 If you are a company willing to shift gears and re-purpose manufacturing operations, provide us details on what you can offer.

 Let us know if you have any other offers of assistance.

 More than 100 million items have been distributed since the state began purchasing PPE and accepting bulk donations.
 View our PPE dashboard for purchasing and distribution data.

 The state continues its procurement of PPE, due to the critical importance of PPE in protecting frontline workers from infection and allowing progress under the Safe Start reopening plan.

 The state uses a set of guidelines for prioritizing PPE requests from local and tribal jurisdictions and state agencies.